migueldcepeda/gray-mail-deleter/README.md

 If not already done so, begin by downloading [MAMP or MAMP PRO][mamp] onto your machine.
 A license may be provided to you for the installation of MAMP PRO by UIE's System Administrator.

-Clone the repository into a newly created project directory.
-In the project directory, one level above downloaded repository, create a file named `config.ini` and enter your Mailchimp API key in the following format:
+Clone the repository and set the _Document root_ in MAMP to the included directory labeled _gray-mail-tool_.
+Back in the main project directory (_gray-mail-tool-master_), create a file named `config.ini` and enter your Mailchimp API key in the following format:

 ```
 apiKey = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-us5'